kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 1-10/1 - The Rexum's Request (4-6-2025).md

 ###### Days 1-3
 ![[1 Rexum's Throne Room.png|center]]

 ## Summary
 The party assembles to answer the Rexum's quest--to find and deliver all 5 artifacts of the gods.
-With Grand Vizier Tharon instructing them, they took a cart south and lost one driver to a massive bear.
+With Grand Vizier Tharon instructing them, they took a cart south and defeated a massive, enraged bear who killed one of their drivers.

 ## IC Synopsis - Rem's Recollection